asherlie/pea/README.md

 ./pea_h [socket file] [petition output file]
 ```
 socket file and petition output file must both be complete filepaths

 both files should be in directories accessible by any users who might want or need to sign a petition

 ## client
 pea is used to operate on petitions
-petitions can be signed, created, removed (with the proper credentials), or written to the petition output file designated by `pea_h`
+petitions can be signed, unsigned, created, removed (with the proper credentials), or written to the petition output file designated by `pea_h`

 #### usage:
 ```sh